fgasdia/LongwaveModePropagator.jl/docs/src/index.md

      legend=false, linewidth=2)
 ```

-!!! note

-    SI units (MKS) and _radians_ are used throughout LongwaveModePropagator.

-    The only exception in the current version of the package is the use of kilometers and inverse kilometers to define Wait and Spies ``h'`` and ``\beta`` parameters for the electron density profile in the function [`waitprofile`](@ref).
-In practice, the units of these parameters are often implicitly taken to be kilometers and inverse kilometers.

-Users are encouraged to browse the [Examples](@ref examples_first_page) section for more complex scenarios.
+Users are encouraged to browse the [Examples](@ref examples_first_page) section of the docs for more complicated scenarios.

 ## New to Julia?

-Julia is a relatively new general programming language that shines for technical computing.
+Julia is a general programming language that shines for technical computing.
 It has similarities to Matlab and Python, but is high performance and attempts to solve the ["two language problem"](https://thebottomline.as.ucsb.edu/2018/10/julia-a-solution-to-the-two-language-programming-problem).
 In part, it achieves its high performance by compiling functions to efficient native code via LLVM.
-Julia is dynamically typed and uses multiple dispatch, so that the first time a given function is passed arguments of a certain type, the function is compiled for those types.
+Julia is dynamically typed and uses multiple dispatch, so that the first time a function is passed arguments of a certain type, the function is compiled for those types.
 In practice, this means that the first time a function is called, it takes longer than it will on subsequent calls, because at the first call the function also had to be compiled.

 ### Finding help